zhoujialu20021123/NFStitch/README.md

 ## Data
 <hr>

-You can also find all the datasets at [this](https://drive.google.com/drive/folders/1gkRikD69ZKCxkpCX7XyT5qaROfny2wiJ?usp=drive_link) link.
+You can also find all the datasets and using GIM model at [this](https://drive.google.com/drive/folders/1gkRikD69ZKCxkpCX7XyT5qaROfny2wiJ?usp=drive_link) and [this](https://drive.google.com/drive/folders/1i7DgNZWY9OPmgTKxMckctG5w8_Pu6Zum?usp=drive_link)link.

 ## Requirements and Installation
 <hr>